Gravitational reheating at strong coupling: Efficient near-conformal reheating in

 $\lambda=\lambda(t)$ in \eqref{bcdata} is the residual radial coordinate diffeomorphism parameter \cite{Chesler:2013lia}.
 An initial state of the boundary field theory is specified providing the scalar profile $\phi(0,r)$ and solving the constraint \eqref{ham}, subject to the boundary conditions \eqref{bcdata}.
 Equations \eqref{ev1} can then be used to evolve the state.

 The subleading terms in the boundary expansion of the metric functions and the scalar encode the evolution of the energy density $\cale(t)$, the pressure $P(t)$ and the expectation values of the operator $\calo_\Delta(t)$ of the prescribed boundary QFT initial state.
 These observables can be computed following the holographic renormalization of the model as, \eg for models discussed in \cite{Buchel:2017pto} and \cite{Buchel:2017lhu}.
 Our interest here is however the dynamics of the non-equilibrium entropy density $s(t)$.
-A gravitational geometry \eqref{EFmetric} has an apparent horizon located at $r=r_{AH}$, where \cite{Chesler:2013lia}
+The background metric \eqref{EFmetric} has an apparent horizon located at $r=r_{AH}$, where \cite{Chesler:2013lia}

 Following \cite{Booth:2005qc,Figueras:2009iu} we associate the non-equilibrium entropy density $s$ of the boundary $\qft$ with the Bekenstein-Hawking entropy density of the apparent horizon

 Using the holographic background equations of motion \eqref{ev1}-\eqref{mom} we find